cwangsf/MiniLibrary/PRIVACY.md

-# Privacy Policy for Mini Library
+# Privacy Policy for Library Manager

 This app is for personal library or School to manage library inventory and book checkouts.